Gravitational Wave Signals in a Promising Realization of SO(10) Unification

 \section{Gravitational Waves from the SO(10) Plasma}

 Any plasma in thermal equilibrium emits GW \cite{Ghiglieri:2015nfa}.
 The signal is determined by the shear viscosity of the plasma.
-In the SM it is a certainty that it is present, but the ultra-high frequency of the GW makes them challenging to discover.
-Scenarios of physics beyond the SM can both lower the peak frequency and enhance the signal as a result ofesult of the many additional degrees of freedom.
+It is guaranteed to be present in the SM, although the ultra-high frequency of the GW makes their detection challenging.
+Scenarios of physics beyond the SM can both lower the peak frequency and enhance the signal as a result of the many additional degrees of freedom.
 As the shear viscosity changes during the different stages of the GUT symmetry breaking down to the SM, we obtain a different signal during each particular stage.
 Furthermore and more importantly, as the breaking scales $M_\text{GUT}$ and $M_R$ are fixed by gauge coupling unification, the maximum temperature of each stage is fixed, unlike the SM, where the maximum temperature is the reheating temperature and thus a free parameter.
 In the following, we determine the GW signal for each breaking stage, following \cite{Ghiglieri:2015nfa,Ghiglieri:2020mhm}.